automl/CARL/README.md

 ```

 ## Train an Agent
-To get started with GenRL, you can use our 'train.py' script.
+To get started with CARL, you can use our 'train.py' script.
 It will train a PPO agent on the environment of your choice
 with custom context variations that are sampled from a standard
 deviation.